 The development of technology over the next decade will not only lower the cost of transactional type processing but will also lower the price of higher level type processing.
 This means that the bases of competition within accounting may change dramatically.

 It is safe to say that, due to social media and rapidly developing tech, clients’ expectations for superior customer service within the accounting industry may increase.
 This will likely be the case in all fields and has already started to happen.
 Customers will expect greater productivity from their practices and will develop a requirement to want this on-demand.

 It will become evident that the rate of industry consolidation will intensify as the pressure on prices rises.
 This has already become clear in recent years as larger, more established practices enter the SME market.

 In most of the developed world, SMEs already make up around 80 per cent of all businesses, as quoted by a major daily.

-Technology in the next decade, shall reduce these processing costs, thus it is expected that mergers and acquisitions will increase, and some element of consolidation will occur in order to ensure economies of scale are achieved.
-This may then also lead to greater client churn if traditional practices do not have the technology, and therefore the competitive weapons, with which to compete against those that do.
+Technology in the next decade shall reduce these processing costs, thus it is expected that mergers and acquisitions will increase, and some element of consolidation will occur to ensure economies of scale are achieved.
+This might lead to increased client churn if older practices lack the technology and consequently competitive weapons, to compete against those that do possess.

-India, being a technology provider geography to the world, seems to the best place to have talent pool coming from for the accounting practices in the transactional processing work.
-Offshoring in the current scenario should be the effective strategy for the accounting practices.
+India, being a technology provider geography to the world, seems to be the best place to have a talent pool coming from for the accounting practices in the transactional processing work.
+Offshoring in the current scenario should be an effective strategy for acting practices.

 Let us know your thoughts in the comments below…